 MARTIN: So when we've seen all these headlines about episodes of racial profiling with big retailers - Macy's and Barneys, stores that have since apologized and are reviewing their policies - but when you saw these stories, you just said, what's the big deal; this happens all the time; why is this surprising?

 COATES: It is a big deal.
 It's not surprising.
 In this country, we tell young people: Study hard, work hard, go to school, get a good job, take care of your family; everything will be all right.
 People, you know, will treat you accordingly.
 You know, as these cases show - and I think this is the most dangerous part - it's not true.
 It's not surprising, though, because we live in a city in which stop-and-frisk is the law.
 That's the way police have decided to interact with African-American communities.
 And that sends a message to everybody else.
 There's no reason why any big retailer should do anything different, if the state's going to do that.

 MARTIN: What about now?
 You're a grown adult.
 You've got a child of your own.
 How often do you find yourself in circumstances like this?

 COATES: Well, less so.
 I'm sprouting a little bit of a gray, so.

 COATES: So, over the past five years, less and less so.
 And my interaction with the police, you know, has changed quite a bit as I've gotten older.
-My son I worry about.
+My son, I worry about.
 My son is 13.
-And the last time I got stopped I want to say was about four years ago.
-Coincidentally, I was coming from an interview at NPR.
-And I was walking down the street and it just so happened that - as I was told later - the police were looking for a tall, Latino gentleman.
+And the last time I got stopped, I want to say it was about four years ago.
+Coincidentally, I was coming from an interview on NPR.
+And I was walking down the street, and it just so happened that - as I was told later - the police were looking for a tall, Latino gentleman.
 I'm not Latino, but be that as it may - who was wearing the same color shirt as I. And, again, these exchanges are not pleasant.
 They don't tell you why.
 I was not in Harlem, by the way.
 I was downtown on 23rd Street.

 MARTIN: And you were detained?